phatak-dev/blog/_posts/2020-04-06-spark-3-introduction-part-6.md

 {% endhighlight %}

 These functions take two parameters.
-The first parameter is minimum/maximumn we want to find and second parameter the value on which we want to find.
+The first parameter is minimum/maximum we want to find and second parameter the value on which we want to find.
 It's that simple.

-These functions greatly simplify calculating these things in spark.

 ## Code